wikistreets/wikistreets-server/CONTRIBUTING.md

 This will output the public HTTPS web address you can use to try out the web app from your web browser.

-### Try out the app on the web
+### Try out the server with Postman

-Plug the HTTPS web address output by `ngrok` into your web browser of choice to test out the app.
+Use [Postman](https://www.postman.com/) to test the server.
+An importable Postman settings file is included in the repository with the routes and example requests configured.

 ## Workflow